Dyndrilliac/health-grid/README.md

 This repository contains all of the code that was written for the programming project assigned in COT 3210.
 The application demonstrates a class that provides a graphical display to the user showing a simulation of an initial infection vector spreading through a population operating under certain fundamental rules.

+The grid contains squares, each of which can have one of three states: Alive, Empty, or Infected.
+Alive squares are green, Empty squares are black, and Infected squares are red.
+There are five buttons above the grid which are used to control the simulation.
+The button 'Initialize' clears out all of the grid data from memory and creates a new grid with all squares set to the Empty state.
+The button 'Randomize' creates a random distribution of Empty/Alive squares.

+The three 'Iterate' buttons run the simulation.
+Iterations can be executed one at a time (single stepping) or multiple times in rapid succession.
+When you activate one of these buttons, a dialogue box will ask you how many iterations you want to execute.

+For more information, please see the original project instructions available [here](http://www.unf.edu/~wkloster/3210/prog.txt).